Fort Montgomery (Alabama): Further military use

 In July 1818, Alabama Territory settlers captured and killed five Red Stick warriors who were being transported on the Federal Road from Fort Claiborne to Fort Montgomery.
 This attack caused other Creeks who remained in the area to flee their homes.

 The headquarters of the 8th Military District remained at Fort Montgomery until 1818, after which they were moved two miles northeast on the Federal Road to Cantonment Montpelier.
+The court martial of acting Florida governor William King took place at Montpelier, Alabama in November 1819.

 In addition to United States Army soldiers, the 3rd and 4th Regiment of East Tennessee Militia, 2nd Regiment West Tennessee Militia, East Tennessee Mounted Gunmen, Separate Battalion of Volunteer Mounted Gunmen, and Separate Battalion of West Tennessee Militia were all stationed at Fort Montgomery at various times.

 Postwar

-Fort Montgomery was located on a post road that traveled from Fort Claiborne to Blakely, Alabama.
+Fort Montgomery was located on a post road that traveled from Fort Claiborne to Blakeley, Alabama.

 A community known as Montgomery or Montgomery Hill developed around the site of Fort Montgomery.
 A post office operated under the name Fort Montgomery from 1816 to 1818.

 Nothing remains at the site of Fort Montgomery today.
 Relic hunters have destroyed some of the contemporary site.
 Archaeological investigations have been led by Jefferson Davis Community College with funding by the Alabama Historical Commission.
 No definitive identification of fort walls has been made, but multiple military artifacts have been recovered.
 A large number of buttons were discovered during the investigation, likely due to the reorganization of Army units in March 1815.